 Bulgaria has had a national identity since the fifth century.
 However, it has rarely been truly independent.
-Following World War II, Bulgaria became a Soviet satellite with a government subservient to Moscow.
+Following World War II, Bulgaria became a satellite nations of the Soviet Union with a government subservient to Moscow.
 Bulgaria's communist regime kowtowed so much to the Kremlin that it was labeled "Little Russia."

 One of Bulgaria's most highly acclaimed novels is called Under the Yoke.
 It was written in 1894, long before communism came to power.
 Nonetheless, that title symbolizes well life under communism and how these people continue to struggle with its awful legacy.